 In no event will an Applicant receive more points on any specific Selection Criteria than the self-score requested above at the time of Application for that particular category.

-Cannot receive both Term of Affordability and Tenant Ownership points.

 Verify all documentation in individual Tabs is complete, accurate, and coincides with this Applications Self-Score Sheet and Certification.
-Substitutions for Energy Efficiency/Green Building items must be approved by OHFA.

 Certification: